 A mentor-protégé program allows a prime contractor to mentor a DBE firm so that the DBE firm can gain experience in the all phases of the construction industry, thereby enhancing the capacity of the DBE firm.
 Should the Liaison Officer determine that a mentor-protégé program would be an effective way to facilitate race-neutral DBE participation, a program will be developed.
-The framework for a mentor-protégé program is described in appendix I.
+The framework for both mentor-protégé programs are described in appendix I & J.